kalekundert/macromol_census/README.rst

    :alt: Last commit
    :target: https://github.com/kalekundert/macromol_census

-*Macromolecule Census* is a set of tools for creating machine-learning datasets from macromolecular structure data, especially those made available by the protein data bank (PDB).
-The purpose of these tools is to account for the
+*Macromolecule Census* is a tool for identifying high-quality, non-redundant subsets of the biological assemblies in the protein data bank (PDB).
+A particular emphasis is to accommodate all kinds of macromolecules; not just proteins.
+Briefly, this process involves the following steps:
-following:

-- Filter for high-quality (e.g. high resolution, low R-factor), low-redundancy (i.e. sequence identity cutoffs) structures.

-- Make robust training/validation/test splits by accounting for domain-level structural similarities.

-- Store atomic coordinates in a compact, portable, standard format (SQLite).
+- Rank each structure by metrics including clash score, resolution, $R_{free}$, Q-score, NMR restraints.

+- Rank each assembly by biological relevance, subchain cover, and size.

+- Cluster protein, DNA, and RNA molecules by sequence similarity.

+- Cluster small molecules and branched polysaccharides by identity.

+The primary use-case for this software is the creation of datasets for machine learning.
+This typically entails iterating through each assembly in ranked order, adding unique training examples as they appear.